-The sciatic nerve is the largest nerve in the body, running from the lower back down through the leg.
-There is one sciatic nerve on each side of the body, and when it becomes inflamed or irritated, it can lead to a lot of pain and discomfort.
+The sciatic nerve is the largest and longest nerve in the body, running from the lower back down through the leg all the way to the heel.
+There is one sciatic nerve on each side of the body, and when it becomes compressed, inflamed, or irritated, it can lead to significant pain and discomfort.

-Sciatica refers to a cluster of symptoms and is a description of where one is experiencing pain.
-It is fairly common, especially in those between the ages of 30 to 50 years old.
-In fact,that about 40 percent of adults in the United States will struggle with sciatica in their lifetime, and the symptoms may range from sharp shooting pain to numbness or tingling sensation in the legs and feet.
+Sciatica refers to a cluster of symptoms and is associated with the location of where one is experiencing pain.
+It is not an uncommon experience, especially in those between the ages of 30 to 50 years old.
+In fact,states that about 40 percent of adults in the United States will struggle with sciatica in their lifetime, and the symptoms may range from sensations of sharp shooting pain to numbness or tingling sensation in the legs and feet.
 Thankfully, there are many ways to help ease this discomfort.

-In this article, we will explain everything you need to know about sciatica; its most common causes, what the symptoms feel like, ways you can prevent the pain from recurring, and the currently-available treatment options.
+In this article, we will explain important features you need to know about sciatica; its most common causes, what the symptoms are that you may experience, ways you can prevent the pain from recurring, and some of the currently available treatment options.

 Causes of Sciatica

-Sciatica can stem from various conditions ranging from disc herniation to wear-and-tear of the spine.
+Sciatica can stem from various conditions ranging from disc herniation to wear-and-tear of the spine, inflammation of tissue near the sciatic nerve, and diabetes.
 These are the most prevalent reasons behind sciatic pain:

 Injuries of all shapes and sizes may lead to sciatica.
 Car accidents, falls, heavy lifting, and even activities involving twisting motions—such as golf, tennis, and/or football—can cause injury.
 Trauma to the leg or back may also result in sciatic pain due to compression or damage of the nerve.

 The spine naturally changes over time.
-Discs dry out, cartilage wears down, and joints get stiffer with age.
-Conditions such as osteoarthritis, spinal stenosis, and disc degeneration all leave the sciatic nerve roots vulnerable; in return, they are more prone to being compressed or irritated, leading to pain.
+Discs dry out, the cartilage wears down, and joints get stiffer with age.
+Conditions such asand all leave the sciatic nerve roots vulnerable; in return, they are more prone to being compressed or irritated, leading to pain.

 Many women suffer from sciatic pain during pregnancy.
 This may be because of weight gain, an increase in fluid retention, or the baby resting directly on the sciatic nerve.
 Fortunately, for most mothers-to-be, this is temporary and symptoms are likely to go away within a few months of giving birth.